Dissecting the Interplay of Attention Paths in a Statistical Mechanics Theory of Transformers: One-shot image classification task

 \subsubsection{Heads pruning}

 We repeat the head pruning experiment for a network with more heads per layer ($L=2$, $H=8$).
 We find that we can prune with marginal performance loss a similar percentage of heads as in the smaller network.
-The results are shown in Figure~\ref{fig:appendix_omniglot_heads_pruning}.
-Again, we see that the head scores determined by our theory are qualitatively in line with the performance loss caused by pruning the corresponding head (Figure~\ref{fig:appendix_omniglot_heads_pruning}(c)).
+The results are shown in \Figref{fig:appendix_omniglot_heads_pruning}.
+Again, we see that the head scores determined by our theory are qualitatively in line with the performance loss caused by pruning the corresponding head (\Figref{fig:appendix_omniglot_heads_pruning}(c)).
 Note that we do not expect a perfect alignment between the two quantities.
 The most important fact to verify is that the low scoring heads correspond to a small drop in performance.
-In Figure~\ref{fig:appendix_omniglot_heads_pruning}(d) we show the classification accuracy after pruning an increasing number of heads, in order of their score.
-Up to 4 heads ($25\%$ of the network size) the in-distribution performance has only a marginal drop, identical to that obtained after pruning 2 heads in the smaller network considered in the main text (also accounting to $25\%$ of its size, Figure~\ref{fig:appendix_omniglot_heads_pruning}(b)).
+In \Figref{fig:appendix_omniglot_heads_pruning}(d) we show the classification accuracy after pruning an increasing number of heads, in order of their score.
+Up to 4 heads ($25\%$ of the network size) the in-distribution performance has only a marginal drop, identical to that obtained after pruning 2 heads in the smaller network considered in the main text (also accounting to $25\%$ of its size, \Figref{fig:appendix_omniglot_heads_pruning}(b)).
 We can also see that pruning up to three heads improves the out-of-ditribution performance on fashionMNIST, as we also observed for the smaller network.